Cinemas Are Back, but the Road to Recovery Is Long

 Theaters started reopening their doors around the U.S. in the beginning of August, propelled by new Hollywood releases such as Tenet and Unhinged.
 But business isn’t exactly thriving.
 Cinemas still have to adhere to strict sanitary rules to prevent the spread of COVID-19, and convincing audiences to come out hasn’t been easy.

-GLG spoke with Ron Krueger, GLG Council Member and President and COO of VSS Southern Theatres, to discuss these challenges and what the film industry can expect in the months ahead.
+GLG spoke with Ron Krueger, GLG Network Member and President and COO of VSS Southern Theatres, to discuss these challenges and what the film industry can expect in the months ahead.
 Following are a few select excerpts from our broader discussion.

 How have theaters fared in the past few weeks with opening for releases?